When the Deal Closes: Your Rights as a South African Employee

 Employees, subject to the sale of the business they are employed by, are not required to accept the new employer.
 They have the option to continue their employment relationship with the business or elect to terminate their employment relationship.
 Additionally, the employer may decide to restructure the business, which may result in the retrenchment of certain members of staff.
-However, the employer may not buy the business with the intention of retrenching staff members.
-Should this occur the advantages of section 197 of the Labour Relations Act will not be available to either party.
+However, the employer may not buy the business to retrench staff members.
+Should this occur, the advantages of section 197 of the Labour Relations Act will not be available to either party.

 Another aspect which should be noted is that the employer has to take over all ongoing or existing disputes between the employees and the previous employer.
 This would include ongoing negotiations with parties such as trade unions.
 This is another advantageous aspect as matters would proceed more efficiently instead of starting afresh.

-Should you be an employer considering the sale of your business or an employee who is subject to the sale of a business, please do not hesitate to contact us.
-We are capable of assisting you no matter what side of the sale you are on.
+Should you be an employer considering the sale of your business or an employee subject to the sale of a business, please do not hesitate to contact us.
+We can assist you no matter what side of the sale you are on.

 Saeedah Salie